fortinet-fortisoar/solution-pack-mssp/docs/MSSPContentPackDoc.md

 ## Deploying MSSP IR Solution Pack

-**Important**: Before you deploy the solution pack, ensure that you have installed FortiSOAR™ and there are no records such as alerts, indicators, incidents, etc., in your FortiSOAR™ system.
+**Important**: Before you deploy the solution pack, ensure that you have deployed the FortiSOAR™ Incident Response Solution Pack ([solution-pack-incident-response](https://github.com/fortinet-fortisoar/solution-pack-incident-response)) and there are no records such as alerts, indicators, incidents, etc., in your FortiSOAR™ system.

 1. Log onto the Solution Pack GIT repo ([https://github.com/fortinet-fortisoar/solution-pack-multi-tenancy](https://github.com/fortinet-fortisoar/solution-pack-multi-tenancy)) using your credentials.
 2. Click the **Code** button and select the **Download ZIP** option.